Alexturner2000/Network-Engineering-Vault/Objective.md

 # Objective

-I want to be able to research certain topics that i find incredibly interesting --- Categorizing networking topics is hard, because there is a lot of overlap between concepts and ideas.
+I want to be able to research certain topics that i find incredibly interesting, and I want to organize them in a way that make sense to me; With a **Zettelkasten** --- Categorizing networking topics is hard, because there is a lot of overlap between concepts and ideas.
 I find these can get pretty confusing and it gets pretty difficult to comprehend

 For instance, the term "Broadcast" can be used across multiple areas of networking.
 From layer 2 ARP, to layer 3 OSPF hello propagation, broadcast can be applicable to more than one protocol.